Robert Eriksson (politician): Minister of Labour and Social Inclusion

 In June, the leader of Oslo LO, Roy Pedersen, led protests against Eriksson after he had proposed changes in the Working Environment Act.
 Pedersen stated that "we are not going back to that a Norwegian worker is going to stand with a hat in hand ask for a job".
-In response, Eriksson stated: “LO leader Gerd Kristiansen said after I took office that they should act constructively.
+In response, Eriksson stated: "LO leader Gerd Kristiansen said after I took office that they should act constructively.
 Little has been seen.
-And what Pedersen says here is neither constructive nor correct”, and went on to add: “What I do is I give power back to the nurse and other employees, so that they can to a greater extent choose what kind of framework they want around their job, so that they can agree with their employer what is the best solution for them.
-Many have separated and have children every other week.
-Then it is good to be able to have schemes that are flexible and that can be adapted to the individual, but within the safe framework that will still be the basis”.
+And what Pedersen says here is neither constructive nor correct", and went on to add:

 In September 2015, he welcomed and presented the new director of the Norwegian Labour and Welfare Administration, Sigrun Vågeng at a press conference.
 Eriksson expressed that he was "very proud to stand here today and have Sigrun Vågeng by my side.
 I am extremely thankful to have gotten the director that I asked for".

 He was forced to step down against his will as minister on 16 December 2015, following a reshuffle.
 The Progress Party had also decided that Eriksson was going to be replaced.

-According to election researcher Anders Todal Jenssen, the dismissal was due to the fact that the "weakest ministers [were] replaced with new strong politicians" ahead of the parliamentary elections in 2017.
+According to election researcher Anders Todal Jenssen, the dismissal was because the "weakest ministers [were] replaced with new strong politicians" ahead of the parliamentary elections in 2017.
 In a book release, Eriksson, after he had to resign, made strong accusations against both the officials in the Ministry of Labour and Social Affairs, the Prime Minister's Office, the management of the Directorate of Labour and Welfare and the Progress Party management, and claimed that they were "in kahoots" against him, and took a stand against the decision to remove him from the cabinet.
 Dagsavisen wrote that Eriksson "had an extremely bad tone with his civil service".